onnx/onnx-ir/CONTRIBUTING.md

 ### Prerequisites

-- Python 3.9 or higher (Python 3.9-3.13 are officially supported)
+- Python 3.9 or higher
 - Git

 ### Setting up the Development Environment